Extracurricular Activity (ECA)

 A tax credit is different from a deduction, because you may subtract the whole contribution from your Arizona state tax bill.
 An individual may contribute as much as $200, and a couple filing jointly may contribute as much as $400 to a public school and receive the money back in the form of a tax credit.

-To be eligible for a state tax credit, your contribution must be received or postmarked by Dec.
-31.
+To be eligible for a state tax credit in 2015, your contribution must be received or postmarked by April 14, 2016.

 Please note: ECA donations are not refundable.